 So, here’s the big figure: in Peru we spent £3,897 during our 28 days.
 Again, that’s for both of us, so it works out as £1,948.50 each.

 There is one very important thing to mention before I continue.
 A significant chunk of this cost was spent on hiking the famous Inca Trail with G Adventures.
 For the two of us, the Inca Trail cost us £1,598 plus a £90 tip for our guides and porters.
-(If you’re planning on hiking the Inca Trail yourself, check out our preparation guide here).
+(If you’re planning on hiking the Inca Trail yourself, check out our preparation guide and packing list.

 This means that the Inca Trail alone accounted for 43.3% of our spending in Peru.
 For a more general sense of costs in the country, it’s better to look at it without including the Inca Trail.
 Our costs minus the Inca Trail come to £2,209.
 That sounds a little less scary, right?